News — Вести — Lajme

 The Balkan Lynx Recovery Programme participated with 6 presentations and 2 posters at the "3rd Congress of Ecologists of Macedonia with international participation" from October 6-9 in Struga.
 The congress, organised by the Macedonian Ecological Society, was visited by 280 participants from 18 countries.

 Three presentations dealt with the lynx, three with the protected area component of the project.
 Main subject of the lynx part (including the posters) was to present some first results from the Baseline Survey (see previous News, below).
-Please find the presentations & posters including the abstracts in the menu "Current activities".
-The whole Abstract Book of the congress is also to be found there.
+Please find the presentations & posters including the abstracts

 August 2007: Baseline survey finalized

 Reliable information about the presence of the species concerned, its prey and habitat, as well as on the people’s attitude are a precondition for drawing up a successful recovery strategy.
 Therefore, a sound baseline survey was the first task tackled in the frame of the “Balkan Lynx Recovery Programme”.
-Further information see "Current activities".
+Further information see "reports of activities".

 Analyses, presentation and reporting of the baseline survey have been discussed during a workshop in Tirana in August 2007.
 Further analyses are currently ongoing and first results as well as activities in the protected area component will be presented to the public at the occasion of the III Congress of Ecologists of Macedonia with international participation in Struga in October 6-9, 2007.